eProsima/Fast-DDS-docs/docs/pubsub.rst

 * **Unicast locators:** they are network endpoints where the entity will receive data.
 For more information about network, see :ref:`network-configuration`.
 Publishers and subscribers inherit unicast locators from the participant.
-You can set a different locators through this attribute.
+You can set a different set of locators through this attribute.

    +---------------------------------------------------------------+----------------------------------------------------------+
    | C++                                                           | XML                                                      |